DEFRA/water-abstraction-team/coding_conventions.md

 // Bad comment
 /**
  * Description of the code element.
- * @param {String} name - Description of the params.
+ * @param {String} name Description of the params.
- * @returns {String} - Description of what is returned.
+ * @returns {String} Description of what is returned.
  */

 ```

 Previously, we were not documenting promises in the JSDoc comments when the code we were documenting returned a promise.
 However we later discovered that this caused unexpected behaviour with SonarCloud and VSCode.
 SonarCloud flagged 'redundant awaits' even though they were actually necessary, and in VSCode, the await keyword was underlined We now understand that this occurred because we were not including documentation about promises in the JSDoc comments.
-SonarCloud and CSCode rely on JSDoc to understand the code's behaviour, and without proper documentation, they interpreted anything related to promises (such as the await keyword) as incorrect or redundant.
+SonarCloud and VSCode rely on JSDoc to understand the code's behaviour, and without proper documentation, they interpreted anything related to promises (such as the await keyword) as incorrect or redundant.

 Going forward we will ensure that promises are correctly documented in JSDoc comments to address the issues we encountered.
 Here is how we can document promises in JSDoc comments.